(1940) In the Beginning...

 Rev. Ronald Fletcher August 1977- December 2020

-Rev. Fletcher set up a food pantry and help fund for the community.
+Under Rev. Fletcher's leadership a food pantry and help fund for the community was set up.
 Also, he was instrumental in raising money and helping Hurricane Floyd victims.
 He utilized radio and television devotions for reaching the public in Christ.
-With the help of a dedicated small core of people, he stressed the witness of Vacation Bible School in the immediate changing neighborhood.
-One member bought a church van for the cause, and many children were reached.
-He has weekly and bi-weekly services in two nursing home/senior centers.
-The mortgage was burned, a parking lot constructed, a new Allen organ was purchased, stained glass windows were installed, and other updates happened before a change in economics and social changes due to death and young people leaving presented a challenge of regrouping and keeping the focus on Christ.
+Vacation Bible School was conducted for the immediate neighborhood.
+A church van was purchased for the church by a member.
+He had weekly and bi-weekly services in two nursing home/senior centers.
+The mortgage was burned, a parking lot constructed, an Allen organ was purchased, stained glass windows were installed and other updates were made.

 Rev. Jon Richter January 2021 - Present